Demir Kapija

 This tunnel was build during the first world war by the Germans.
 The tunnel looks pretty impressive inside, the walls are very rough.
 Above the entrance it is written in the rocks: “Wilhelm II Deutscher Kaiser Konig von Preussen befahl seinen soldaten diese strasse zu bauen 1916”

 Translated “Wilhelm II German emperor and king of Preussen ordered his soldiers to build this road in 1916”.
-Not far after the tunnel there are the Bela Voda Cave and the ruins of an early christian basilica.
+Not far after the tunnel are the Bela Voda Cave and the Crksvishte and Manastir archeological sites.
 Directions: N 41.404221 E 22.258967

 Demir Kapija to Koreshnica hike